Function, Teleology, Normativity

 Proper Functions as Etiological Functions of Predominant Traits.

 Presented at APA Central Division Meeting, February 2025.
+[Paper]

 I propose a revised definition of etiological proper function, arguing that proper functions should be attributed only to predominant traits — traits with a close-to-one frequency in the population.
 This restriction preserves the distinction between normal variations and dysfunctions, while better supporting the desired explanatory power and binary attribution of proper functions.